Yellow Teas

 Are There a Lot of Counterfeit Yellow Teas?

-Generally speaking, no. Since this tea type is not popular in the West, it remains a niche Asian tea.
+Generally speaking, no. Since this tea type is not popular in the West, it remains a niche Chinese tea.
 Very few tea producers will process this tea for a relatively small group of tea enthusiasts who know and love this tea and can immediately tell the difference between an authentic Huang Cha and a fake one.
 Thus, making fake ones is not very common.
 However, a few vendors have been selling Green Tea as Yellow, so always purchase from a trusted vendor.

 What Is Huang Ya?

-Huang Ya (黄芽) is Yellow Tea that farmers make from tea buds.
-These tea buds are then pressed flat.
+Huang Ya (黄芽) is a Yellow Tea that farmers produce from tea buds – "Huang Ya" literally means "Yellow Buds".

-Other Types of Yellow Tea
+Some Other Types of Yellow Tea

-• Meng Ding Huang Ya (蒙顶黄芽)— an ancient Huang Ya type Yellow Tea from Mt.
+Meng Ding Huang Ya (蒙顶黄芽)— an ancient Huang Ya type Yellow Tea from Mt.
 Meng in Sichuan province.

-• Mo Gan Huang Ya (莫干黃芽) — a Huang Ya type huang cha from Mt.
+Mo Gan Huang Ya (莫干黃芽) — a Huang Ya type Huang Cha from Mt.
 Mo Gan in Zhejiang province.

-• Jun Shan Yin Zhen (君山银针) — here, the "yin zhen" is the same as the "yin zhen" in Silver Needle Tea (Bai Hao Yin Zhen), which refers to the soft white fuzz on the tea buds.
+Jun Shan Yin Zhen (君山银针) — here, the "yin zhen" is the same as the "yin zhen" in Silver Needle Tea (Bai Hao Yin Zhen), which refers to the soft white fuzz on the tea buds.
 Thus, the name is Silver Needle Yellow Tea.
 This famous tea is from Mt.
 Jun in Hunan Province, and Chinese tea enthusiasts know it as an ancient tribute tea and as the favorite tea of Mao Zedong.

 How To Brew Yellow Tea